sergiogc9/fox-awesome-cli/README.md

 Considerations:

-- By default, feature branches are created from develop.
-Hotfix and release branches are created from master.
+- By default, if using git-flow workflow, fix and release branches are created from main and others are created from develop.
 - If description is provided, it is appended at the end of the branch name, replacing spaces with underscores.

 ### `branch-sync`

 Synchronizes the current branch with the remote source branch.

-By default **hotfix** and **release** branches are synchronized with **master** branch and **feature** branches are synchronized with **develop**.
+By default, if using continuous deployment workflow, all branches are synchronized with **main**.
+Otherwise, if using git-flow, **hotfix** and **release** branches are synchronized with **main** branch and **feature** branches are synchronized with **develop**.

-If you are already in a source branch (i.e. master or develop) this command does nothing.
+If you are already in a source branch (i.e. main or develop) this command does nothing.

 This command performs: